kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 For the example cases above, it is desired that the routing is made as a passthrough mode, where the `Gateway` passes the packets to the backend without terminating TLS.

+On some other cases, it is desired that the termination is done on the `Gateway` and the traffic passes the unencrypted packets to the backend without caring about attributes other than a TCP communication.

 While this routing is possible using other mechanisms such as a `TCPRoute` or a Kubernetes service of type `LoadBalancer`, it may be desired to have a single point